 - If you use chocolate be sure to look for a vegan chocolate that does not contain milk or butter fat.
 Or, better yet, try using raw cacao nibs or raw cacao powder.

-- 3/4 cup biodynamic whole wheat flour (such as Isis) or white whole wheat flour (such as King Authur)
+- 3/4 cup biodynamic whole wheat flour (such as Isis) or white whole wheat flour (such as King Authur) (sub 1-for-1 gluten free flour for gluten free)

 - 1/4 teaspoon unrefined sea salt